Organizer 1: Jieyao Wang, Consultative Committee on Information Technology of China Association for Science and Technology (CCIT/CAST)

 Usage of IGF Official Tool.

-Metaverse is a concept that all parties have not unified because it is a collection of scientific concepts and potential technologies in the next few years, such as Web 2.5/3, Blockchain, and AI.
-Its subsequent evolution, application scenarios, and corresponding specifications in various industries and fields are still unclear and need to be built jointly by multiple interest groups.
+Metaverse is a concept that all parties have yet to unite because it is a collection of scientific ideas and potential technologies in the next few years, such as Web 2.5/3, Blockchain, and AI.
+Its subsequent evolution, application scenarios, and corresponding specifications in various industries and fields are still unclear and need to be built jointly by multi-stakeholder groups.

-A standard development organization can be set up in conjunction with the governments, technical communities, private sectors, civil society and other multi-stakeholder groups to provide a stable environment for its members to discuss, define, and compile metaverse technical specifications and reports.
+A standard development organization can be set up in conjunction with governments, technical communities, private sectors, civil society, and other multi-stakeholder groups to provide a stable environment for its members to discuss, define, and compile metaverse technical specifications and reports.

-3. Prof. Sun showed us how to build a trusted Metaverse and proposed four approaches from the aspects of Technology and Supervise to deal with Digital Security issues.
+Wen Sun, professor at School of Cybersecurity, Northwestern Polytechnical University, shared her excellent ideas and thoughts about the challenges and potential solutions to build a trusted Metaverse.
 One of the promising solutions is Blockchain technology and other advanced technologies such as Digital Twin and Federated Learning.
-These can ensure data integrity, privacy, and security and implement seamless and secured data sharing.
+These new emerging technologies can ensure data integrity, privacy, and security and implement seamless and secured data sharing.